-You don’t have to look to far to find some reasons why this is believed.
+You don’t have to look too far to find some reasons why this is believed.
 Every reality television show about labor and birth is quick to highlight the images of women, typically writhing in pain, during labor.
 Certainly this makes for great TV, so why wouldn’t they show it.

 Now before you think I’m completely out of touch, I think there is pain in childbirth.
 Having had eight children, I’ve certainly been around the block myself once or twice.
 I’ve had short labors, long (45+ hours) labors.
-I’ve had an epidural and I’ve had natural birth.
+I’ve had an epidural and I’ve had a natural birth.
 I’ve had forceps.
 One of my births was twins, weighing in at a combo of almost sixteen pounds.
 My biggest baby was 10 pounds 2 ounces.
 This doesn’t include all of the various labors I’ve attended as a doula.

 My point here is that there are things that do hurt more than having a baby.
 When I asked some women recently what they thought hurt worse than giving birth, here is what they came up with: